Uday-71755/Credit-Card-Fraud-Analysis/README.md

-# Credit-Card-Fraud-Analysis
+# Credit Crad Fraud Analysis
-Analyzing the credit card frauds using ML algorithm Linear Regression.
+ Analysing the credit frauds using the ML algorithm Linear Regression